Engee documentation

 Details

-Calculated equivalent exciter time constants, in seconds.
+Calculated equivalent time constants of the pathogen, in seconds.

-Calculation methodology is presented in [1] p.107.
+The calculation method is presented in [1] p.107.

 Default value